Rastan (video game): Reception

 In Japan, Game Machine listed Rastan on their May 1, 1987 issue as being the second most successful table arcade unit of the month.

 Clare Edgeley of Computer and Video Games reviewed the arcade game upon release, stating the "coin-op of the month has GOT to be Taito's superb Rastan Saga" with praise for the "beautifully drawn and very realistic" graphics, fast-paced action and addictive gameplay.
 Tim Rolf of Sinclair User called it a "hacking and a-slaying" game that is "very, VERY good."
 Peter Shaw of Your Sinclair also gave it a positive review in 1987, with the magazine later calling it the "best ever slash 'n' slice 'em up" in 1988.
 The game drew comparisons to the character Conan the Barbarian, Capcom's Ghosts 'n Goblins (1985), and Konami's Green Beret (1985).

-Console XS reviewed the Sega Master System version of Rastan Saga, giving it an 88% score.
+Console XS reviewed the Master System version of Rastan Saga, giving it an 88% score.
 Your Sinclair reviewed the ZX Spectrum version, rating it 9 out of 10.
 The ZX Spectrum version was awarded 9/10 in the July 1988 issue of Your Sinclair, and was placed at number 54 in the Your Sinclair Top 100 list.

 Legacy

-An emulation of the Rastan arcade game is included in Taito Legends, released for the PlayStation 2, Xbox and Windows PC in 2006.
+An emulation of the Rastan arcade game is included in the compilations Taito Memories Jōkan only in Japan for the PlayStation 2 and Taito Legends for PlayStation 2 and Xbox in 2005, Taito Memories Pocket, and Taito Legends Power-Up for the PlayStation Portable in 2006.
+On March 17, 2020, it was included as part of Antstream Arcade for the Xbox One and Xbox Series X/S, and then on the PlayStation 4 and PlayStation 5 on September 6, 2024.
+In 2022, it was also made available on the Taito Egret II Mini dedicated arcade cabinet.
+On May 2, 2024, it was eventually re-released as part of the Arcade Archives series for the PlayStation 4 and Nintendo Switch courtesy of Hamster Corporation.